shakilsaddam/spring-boot-mysql-base-project/README.md

 I have faced some issues with the latest `Kubernetes Continuous Deployment Plugin`.
 It has to be downgraded to make it working.
 You can download the downgraded version from https://updates.jenkins.io/download/plugins/kubernetes-cd/1.0.0/kubernetes-cd.hpi and install it from `Manage Jenkins > Manage Plugins> Advanced Options> Upload Plugin`

+Also need to set some credentials such as **GitHub, Docker Hub, and KubeConfig** in the Jenkins Credentials option.
+Kubeconfig Credentials contain the config file of Kubernetes Master Node, which can be found in `~/.kube/config` in the kubmaster node.
+You can just do `cat ~/.kube/config` and paste the content to KubeConfi in Jenkins.

 # Spring Boot MySQL Base Project